-Buses are the main travel mode in the region and have the capacity to support greater numbers of commuting passengers into City and regional centres using low emission vehicles, and services can be expanded if the demand is there.
+Buses are the main travel mode in the region and have the capacity to support greater numbers of commuting passengers into Sheffield centre using low emission vehicles and services can be expanded if the demand is there.
 Increased bus use can also ease congestion, helping to improve bus journey times and reliability.